 #2 Never Leave the Description Blank!

-The desciption really does matter.
+The description really does matter.
 You don’t need to write a novel, but writing clear SEO-friendly descriptive text with the natural inclusion of keywords can better help YouTube understand what your video is about, and why it might be more relevant than competing videos.
-The video’s desciption is also the place to include a list of timestamps, essentially a table of contents to direct viewers (and search engines) to the most relevant sections of your video.
+The video’s description is also the place to include a list of timestamps, essentially a table of contents to direct viewers (and search engines) to the most relevant sections of your video.

 #3 Design Your Own Goddam Thumbnails!